-B. Anticipated Impacts and Proposed Mitigation Measures From The Preferred Alternative will require displacement of approximately 500 square feet of permeable soil and vegetation and will replace it with impervious surface.
+B. Anticipated Impacts and Proposed Mitigation Measures from The FSEIS Proposed Action extend approximately 2 feet above adjacent finished grade.
+Construction of the pump station will require displacement of approximately 500 square feet of permeable soil and vegetation and will replace it with impervious surface.
 An emergency generator will be located adjacent to the pump station and will undergo periodic test operation at regular intervals.
-The pump station will have dual submersible pumps that will pump approximately 115 gpm (gallons per minute) through a 4-inch force main that will follow an alignment north from the pump station along the edge of the gravel parking area and along the Club's entry road to a new pipeline bridge where the force main will cross over Otter Creek and continue in a northwesterly direction along the South Barry Avenue right-of-way to connect to the Mamaroneck Sanitary Sewer District system at an existing manhole at Soundview Drive.
+The pump station will have dual submersible pumps that will pump approximately 115 GPM (gallons per minute) through a 4-inch force main that will follow an alignment north from the pump station along the edge of the gravel parking area and along the Club's entry road to the mounted force main crossing over Otter Creek and continue in a northwesterly direction along the South Barry Avenue right- of-way to connect to the Mamaroneck Sanitary Sewer District system at an existing manhole at Soundview Drive.